JSMAnalysis/JMetrics/jmetrics/README.md

 ./gradlew build
 ```

-- to generate a jar binary :
+- to compile the project and generate a jar binary :

 ```
 ./gradlew jar